ED6/c-code-parallelizer/README.md

 The libraries used to connect to Google Cloud are located in "Libraries" directory.

-The classes used to test the application are located in "Execution classes" directory.
+The classes used to test the application (performance testing) are located in "Execution classes" directory.